jrobinsonvm/tas-sre-usecases/07-healthcheck.md

     cf set-health-check test-app-<team name> http --endpoint /env
     ```

-   - Next let's configure the health check to monitor a port our app is listening on.
+   - Next let's configure the health check to monitor the port(s) our app is listening on.
-     Let's use port 80 to monitor our application.
     ```
+    cf set-health-check test-app-<team name> port
+    ```

+    ```
+        bash-5.0$ cf set-health-check test-app port
+        Updating health check type for app test-app in org system / space workshop as admin...
+        OK
+        TIP: An app restart is required for the change to take effect.
+    ```

+   - Finally let's configure the health check to monitor our app's processes.
+    ```
-    cf set-health-check test-app-<team name> http --endpoint /env
+    cf set-health-check test-app-<team name> process
+    ```

+    ```
+        bash-5.0$ cf set-health-check test-app process
+        Updating health check type for app test-app in org system / space workshop as admin...
+        OK
+        TIP: An app restart is required for the change to take effect.
     ```